thycotic/ss-docs/secret-server-setup/installation/iis-install-manual/index.md

 1. Click the **OK** button to save the new application pool.
 The dialog box closes.

-1. (option) Customize the Windows account SS runs as:
+1. (optional) Customize the Windows account SS runs as:

    1. Right click the new application pool and select **Advance Settings…**